meteocat/pymica/docs/source/ht_without.rst

     global_int = PyMica(data_file, variables_file, clusters, data_format)

-We can plot a quicklook of the resultant air temperature interpolated field using imshow function.
+We can plot a quick look of the resultant air temperature interpolated field using imshow function.

 .. code:: ipython3